 At what age should I send my child to nursery?

-What can I do to make the transition easier for my child?
+How can I make the transition to nursery easier for my child?

 As moving to a new environment can be a daunting for your child, preparation is key.
 Make sure to spend a few weeks talking to them about nursery and reminding them how exciting it will be.
 It’s also generally a good idea to visit the nursery with your child to introduce them to their new environment.

 ‘Being able to talk to your child afterwards about the room, what toys and activities they have there, and their key person or teacher should be very reassuring to your child,’ says Alexandra.
 ‘Perhaps you will also have an opportunity to show them a photo of their teacher on the website in the days before they start.’